 Victoria Falls, also known as the 'Smoke that Thunders', is the largest continuous sheet of falling water in the world, plummeting 108 m (360 ft) into the Zambezi Gorge below.

-Adventure activities abound, white water rafting on the mighty Zambezi River, an 111m bungi jump, scenic flights over Vic Falls and more (own expense).
+Adventure activities abound, white water rafting on the mighty Zambezi River, the 111m bungi jump, scenic flights over Vic Falls and more (own expense).

 (B= breakfast, L= lunch, D= dinner)